 - Take plenty of water on hikes.

 Please bear in mind that Teide Cable Car is located within a protected national park and therefore you must follow a series of basic rules of civic behaviour and respect of the natural environment, such as not littering or taking rocks, plants or animals.

 Also remember that it is prohibited to make fire, loud noises or to camp.

-- The ascent to the peak on foot is not recommended for people with heart problems, reduced mobility or injuries.
+- The ascent to the peak on foot is not recommended for people reduced mobility or injuries.

-- People with health problems should consult with their doctors before undertaking this trip.
+- If you have health problems, you should consult with your doctor before undertaking this hike.

 If you are in the northern part of the island

 - Take the TF-21 motorway which connects La Orotava with El Portillo de la Villa and crosses the Teide National Park.
 The Cable Car is at km.
 43. (N28º 15' 17" W16º 37' 33")

 - Take the TF-23 motorway from Boca de Tauce to Chío, which connects with TF-21.